Russian strikes hit an apartment block and energy sites in Ukraine, killing 4

-KYIV, Ukraine (AP) — A Russian drone slammed into a tower block in eastern Ukraine early Saturday while many were sleeping, killing three and injuring 12 people, Ukrainian authorities reported.
+KYIV, Ukraine (AP) — A Russian drone slammed into a tower block in eastern Ukraine early Saturday while many were sleeping, killing three people and injuring 12, Ukrainian authorities reported.

 The attack in Dnipro, Ukraine’s fourth-largest city, was part of a large Russian missile and drone barrage across the country that targeted power infrastructure and also killed a worker at an energy company in Kharkiv, farther north, a local official said.

 A fire broke out and several apartments were destroyed in the nine-story building in Dnipro, the emergency services said.
-Rescuers recovered the bodies of three people and two children were among the injured.
+Rescuers recovered the bodies of three people, while two children were among the injured.

 Russia fired a total of 458 drones and 45 missiles, including 32 ballistic missiles.
 Ukrainian forces shot down and neutralized 406 drones and nine missiles, the air force said, adding that 25 locations were struck.